smscommunity/calsync/README.md

 ## Discord bot permissions

 The Discord bot needs permissions to view channels, and to manage events.
+Create one yourself.